 I wanted to maintain all the unique quirks about this piece and allow some of the worn beauty of the wood to shine.
 By only whitewashing it, the printed lettering still shows through, along with the grooves and wood grain.

-I used a Westinghouse pendant light kit from Home Depot.
+I used a Westinghouse pendant light kit for the hard wired fixture.
 These are made to allow homeowners to install their own choice of glass pendant shades.
 I just went a different route and attached a crate to mine.
 Works for me!
 I liked this kit the best because the cord was wrapped, not with a chain or the dual split wire.
 As you can see from the pictures, I wrapped my cord in rope.
 I had seen lamp cords wrapped in rope on Pinterest, and an awesome rope pendant from World Market.
 I put the two ideas together to create my DIY rope pendant light.
-I'll share how I did it in another post soon.
+I’ll share how I did it in another post soon.

 After remodeling our kitchen to open it up, and buying a bigger table that barely fits in our tiny space, the electrical box was no longer centered over the table.
 I can install light fixtures, but that’s the extent of my electrician abilities, so I simply installed a hook to swag the light to the center of the dining table.
 (Please ignore the unfinished wall.
 Bead board wainscoting will be going up, one day.)